Voiceless (2015 film)

 Voiceless is a 2015 American Christian psychological thriller film written and directed by Pat Necerato and starring Rusty Joiner, Jocelyn Cruz, Victoria Gates, and James Russo.
 It was given a limited release in the United States on 7 October 2016.
 It was heavily panned by both critics and audiences.

 Premise

-Jesse Dean, a young, reserved war veteran, risks his marriage, new ministry job and his sanity by opposing an abortion clinic in his Philadelphia neighborhood.
+Jesse Dean, a young, reserved war veteran, risks his marriage and new ministry job by opposing an abortion clinic in his Philadelphia neighborhood, an obsession that slowly drives him insane.